15 Most Beautiful Coastal Walks in Sydney

 Coogee Beach

-The first section of Sydney’s most popular coastal trail is the scenic walk from Bondi to Bronte, past Bondi Icebergs, Mackenzies Bay and Tamarama Beach.
+The first section of this renowned trail takes you from Bondi to Bronte, passing landmarks like Bondi Icebergs, Mackenzies Bay, and Tamarama Beach.

 More information: Bondi to Coogee Coastal Walk.